 Move to Japan

 After talking to the hiring managers who are recruited at good companies, we gained some useful insight.
-In our chat about foreign job seekers, we discovered that according to the hiring managers, the foreign candidates who are already in Japan have more chances of finding employment in Tokyo as compared to the foreigners who are living outside of the country.
+In our chat about foreign job seekers, we discovered that according to the hiring managers, foreign candidates who are already in Japan have more chances of finding employment in Tokyo as compared to foreigners who are living outside of the country.
 It is so because a failed overseas hiring proves very costly to a company.
 When an organization employs a foreigner from outside of Japan, they will need to assist the employee in getting to Japan, finding a residence here, training him, etc. And after all, if the candidate does not fit the profile, then all the time and money spent on him will go to waste.

 Therefore, a more suitable option is to hire a foreigner who is already living in Japan.
 So, you can manage to find work in Tokyo by moving to Japan before you start looking for your dream job.
 You can initially sustain yourself by living in a sharehouse where you will be paying minimum rent and by getting hired as an English teacher.
 Then slowly and steadily, you can work towards finding a suitable job opportunity for you.
+If you are currently searching for jobs and career opportunities in Japan, feel free to check Jooble.

 Use a resume photo